aurimontem/Mesa_Leuven_Convergence/README.md

 mesh_delta_coeff = 1 !
 1 by default
 ```

-To vary $\alpha_\mathrm{MLT}$, have each member of your table select a unique `mixing_length_alpha` from the set [1.5, 1.8, 2, 3].
+To vary $\alpha_\mathrm{MLT}$, have each member of your table select a unique `mixing_length_alpha` from the set `[1.5, 1.8, 2, 3]`.
+I'll note that all of these values have been chosen in various works in the literature for RSG modeling.
 Make sure everyone at your table chooses a different value.
 In the `&controls` section of your `inlist_project`, set:

 ```fortran
 ! mlt
   mixing_length_alpha = YOUR ALPHA VALUE
 ```

-Run the model again, and watch the HR diagram and Kippenhahn diagram evolve this time.
+Run the model, and watch the HR diagram and Kippenhahn diagram evolve, comparing to others in your group.

 ```bash
 ./clean && ./mk && ./rn